- Introduction

 Scroll down and click Add reader.

-You can now see the Read Replica instance in the Databases page.
+You can now see the Read Replica instance in the Databases section.
 Use this replica for any further steps and processes.

 Set up MySQL Binary Logs for Replication